Join Batala Lancaster

 Sounds good!
 How do I get involved?

-Each year we hold a Taster Workshop.
-Our 2023 workshop on 9 October is currently fully booked.
+Each year we hold a Taster Workshop, usually in the Autumn.
 Complete the form below and we will let you know when we have spaces available for a taster session.

 What does it cost?